elw00d/consoleframework/readme.md

 Console Framework
 ==

-Console framework is cross-platform toolkit that allows develop [TUI] applications using C# and based on WPF-like concepts.
+Console framework is cross-platform toolkit that allows to develop [TUI] applications using C# and based on WPF-like concepts.

 Features
 --------